mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ```
 ### generate_tfrc_credentials bash script

-As we are using Gitpod, we need a way of creating the credentials.tfrc.json file on the creation of every new Gitpod workspace.
-To do this we shall write a bash script.
+As I'm using Gitpod, I need a way of creating the credentials.tfrc.json file on the creation of every new Gitpod workspace.
+To do this I shall write a bash script.
 The bash script shall do the following:
 - Create a new folder, '.terraform.d', if it doesn't exist
 - Create a new file, 'credentials.tfrc.json', if it doesn't exist.
 - Use the cat command to build the json block, obtaining the persistent Gitpod environmental variable $TERRAFORM_CLOUD_TOKEN from the local environment.